webix-hub/docs/data/api/atomdataloader_load.md

 1. The text of the response
 2. The xml object of the response - presented only if the response was valid xml
 3. The row http request object

+###Return Value

+The method returns a [promise](http://promisesaplus.com/) object than contains the eventual result of an Ajax request.

+More information on Webix and Promiz.js usage can be found at:

+- desktop/data_loading.md#promiseapiindataloading
+- helpers/ajax_operations.md#promiseapiforajaxrequests

 ###Error handlers
 The callback can be defined as a combination of **error** and **success** functions (if you need you can use just one of these functions).